Butterroach/mochaexec/README.md

 ### How do I update it?

 Just reinstall it.
-You won't lose any data.
+You won't lose any data IF YOU UPDATE THE INSTALLER SCRIPT TOO OH MY GOD DON'T JUST USE THE OLD SCRIPT

 ### I'm an actual Rust programmer and I read the code.
 It's obvious you don't know what you're doing.